joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 ====================================

 **+public actions: SpecialActions**
-The Budget that is granted to the user when the ActionCards action is performed.
-Bugeds stores how many cards the user can draw from the draw pile, how many card she/he can remove and how many cards she/he  can steal from the market according to the cards type.
+The Budget that is granted to the userEntity when the ActionCards action is performed.
+Bugeds stores how many cards the userEntity can draw from the draw pile, how many card she/he can remove and how many cards she/he  can steal from the market according to the cards type.

 **+public performAction(): SpecialActions**
 The performAction returns a Budget of how many cards the Player can draw/remove/steal for free.